standsi/Raspberry-Pi-5-VScode-SSH/python_sample_project.md

 ```
 11. If there were no errors in the installation, the script will prompt to reboot the Pi.
 You can accept the action to reboot, after which VSCode will attempt to re-connect when the Pi comes back up.
 You will probably get a message to reload the window which should get you back to the project folder.
 Otherwise you can say "No" to the prompt and handle the reboot and reconnect manually.

+> Steps 8-11 above can be automated using a small script.
+This can save typing if you need to create several distinct Blinka projects.
+See the Appendix below.

 12. The Blinka install activates certain hardware functions like I2C and SPI.
 It also installs the built-in libraries such as "board".
 So you can do a couple of quick checks to make sure everything installed properly:
 * In the terminal with the virtual environment active, run "Python", then in the REPL type:
 ```